tgvoskuilen/foamTools/README.md

 ## initDynamicMesh

 An executable for initializing a dynamically refined mesh.
 Loads alphaVapor and refines at phase interfaces.
+The dictionary interface allows setting subspecie concentrations, velocities, and vapor layers as well.

 ## VOFSetFields